Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies

-Thus, we can only compare it with results from other methods to serve as a sanity check.
-We can see that are results in general align with the ones from MLE.
+Thus, we can only compare our results with those of other methods as a sanity check.
+Results for other images can be accessed through the project repository and they are similar to that in Figure \ref{fig:v11acs_UDG_dens}.

-Figure \ref{fig:v6wfc3_posterior_checks} to \ref{fig:v15acs_posterior_checks} show the posterior predictive checks for all our models fitted to all $12$ images.
+We show in Figure \ref{fig:v11acs_posterior_checks} the posterior predictive check for image V11-ACS.
+Again, results for other images can be accessed in the provided project repository and they are similar to ones in Figure \ref{fig:v11acs_posterior_checks}.
 We compare the posterior predictive distribution of the total GC counts in each image to that from the real data.
 We also compare the posterior predictive distribution of the nearest-neighbor distance (NND) distribution of the simulated GC point patterns to that from the real data.
-We can see that for all images, all of our models produce posterior predictive distributions of total GC counts that perfectly align with the actual GC counts from data.
+All of our models produce posterior predictive distributions of total GC counts that agree well with the actual GC counts from data.
 For the NND distribution, our posterior predictive distributions also align very well with the NND distribution from the data.